-- Adeptia provides a full service promotion capability where developers can select the services that are tagged for QA or Production and easily promote these services into different environments.
+- Adeptia provides a full-service promotion capability where developers can select the services that are tagged for QA or Production and easily promote these services into different environments.
 As an example, all the checked-in services into the SVN can be moved from the development environment to QA and Production through the Adeptia migration utility.

 - Service Dependencies

 - Managing service changes is also an important part of Lifecycle Governance where developers need to identify what other services would be impacted when a particular change is made to a service.
 Adeptia provides a Dependencies module in each service object that lists out all the dependent services that can be affected by the change.
-An example can be a data transformation service that is being used in multiple APIs or process orchestrations, or a data layout that is being used in multiple transformation maps and APIs or a database endpoint being used in the multiple integration flows.
+An example can be a data transformation service that is being used in multiple APIs or process orchestrations, or a data layout that is being used in multiple transformation maps and APIs or a database endpoint being used in the multiple integrations flows.

 - Service Permissions

 - One of the main features of Lifecycle Governance is the ability to control the use of service by other developers.
 As an Owner of the entity you have all the permissions to View, Edit, Execute a service and you can extend these rights to other developers.
 For example, an API can have a share permission of View and Execute that allows other developers in Adeptia to view the contents of your API configuration and use it in their own service development initiatives but without the ability to change any of the service configurations.
 If the owner provides View, Edit, Execute permissions then any user in the Group can use the service as well make changes to the service configuration.